-There will be at least 4 people on the staff who will have current first aid training, with the aim that there should be one qualified person on site at any one time.
+There will be at least three people on the staff who will have current first aid training, with the aim that there should be one qualified person on site at any one time.

-The named first aiders for the school are listed in Appendix 1 at the end of this document and also published in school on the board in the School Medical Room.
+The named first aiders for the school are listed in Appendix 1 at the end of this document and also published in school in the medical room.

-First aid boxes are kept in the Medical Room and, as a result of the COVID-19 pandemic, in each classroom.
+First aid boxes are kept in each class and the medical room.
 The First Aid Co-ordinator/nominated first aider provides first aid support and maintains a central supply of first aid materials to supplement first aid boxes.
-Parents will be expected to inform the school if their child has an allergy and a list of any such children will be kept and displayed.
+Parents will be expected to inform the school if their child has an allergy and a list of any such pupils will be kept and displayed.
 All injuries which come to staff attention, no matter how slight, should be recorded on the minor injuries form and/or County Council's online incident reporting system.

-The minor injuries form and "bump notes" will be located in the School Office and in each classroom (COVID action) and should be completed by the person administering first aid.
-In case of doubt as to whether or not a child's parent should be immediately alerted, contact the Head of School or, in their absence, the Deputy Head of School.
+The minor injuries form and "bump notes" will be located in the medical room and should be completed by the person administering first aid.
+In case of doubt as to whether or not a pupil's parent should be immediately alerted, contact the Executive Headteacher or in their absence Head of School.
 Err on the side of caution.
-In the event of an accident, if the parents (and their nominated contacts)

-are unavailable, we may consider it wise to send a pupil to hospital.
+In the event of an accident, if the parents (and their nominated contacts) are unavailable, we may consider it wise to send a pupil to hospital.
 In these cases the pupil will be accompanied by a member of staff.

-A summary of the arrangements for first aid and accident reporting is included in the school prospectus.
+The school will communicate to parents/guardians a summary of the arrangements for first aid and accident reporting.